tgentry300/backend-epithet-generator/instructions/sprint_a.md

     cd ...
     ```

-2. Create an iteration-a branch for work in progress and add the recommended Python
+2. Create a sprint-a branch for work in progress and add the recommended Python
 [local .gitignore](https://github.com/github/gitignore) starter file from GitHub. git also has
 [global .gitignore](https://help.github.com/articles/ignoring-files/) settings which are convenient but do
 not commit ignored files to project repositories.
 For this assignment, we will use local .gitignore files, but